UnseenFaith/komada-docs/using-discordjs-methods.md

 # Using internal Discord.js Methods

 Methods are just Discord.js native functions added to Komada, so that we may export them to any other piece that we may need them in.
-For example, if your bot a larger bot and you need to make use of the shardingManager, but can't do since it's a native Discord.js function, well now you can.

 Current Methods are:
 - Collection => `client.methods.Collection`